AI Reasoning Models Compared May 2026: o3 vs Claude Extended Thinking vs Gemini Deep Think vs DeepSeek-R1

 Key Takeaways

-- o3 leads absolute reasoning accuracy across our 60-problem benchmark at ~91% — but its cost-per-correct-answer is the highest by a wide margin
+- o3 leads absolute reasoning accuracy across the published benchmark record — but its cost-per-correct-answer is the highest by a wide margin

-- Gemini 2.5 Deep Think tops pure math (94% on AIME-style problems) and pure science (92% on GPQA Diamond) — the best choice when the problem is well-defined
+- Gemini 2.5 Deep Think tops pure math (~94% on AIME-style problems in published results) and pure science (~92% on GPQA Diamond) — the best choice when the problem is well-defined

 - Claude 4.7 with Extended Thinking leads agentic and long-horizon reasoning — coherent across 30+ step tool-use loops where the others drift

-- DeepSeek-R1 delivers ~87% accuracy at roughly 1/10th the cost of o3 — the value leader and the only open-weights reasoning model at this tier
+- DeepSeek-R1 delivers near-frontier accuracy at roughly 1/10th the cost of o3 — the value leader and the only open-weights reasoning model at this tier

 - Reasoning models cost 5-50x more than standard models on the same problem because they generate long internal chains of thought before answering